 Over 50 years ago, Brad Overton set out on a journey, searching for the Gospel Truth, so that he could learn as much as possible about Jesus.
 His personal and spiritual journey involved attending many different Christian churches and denominations.
-As a result, he soon discovered that the churches were completely divided on a wide range of religious issues, including how the bible scriptures should be interpreted and taught.
-How would it be possible for one Christian church to disagree with another Christian Church, concerning the bible scriptures interpretation, if every church received the special and official authority directly from God, to teach the gospel?
-This one important question is what caused Brad to study the bible scriptures, searching for clues, which could be used to find God’s One True Church, on earth (if it existed).
-And then in the year 2000, his research took a drastic turn toward true enlightenment, when he suddenly realized that something was wrong with the “Book of Daniel.”
-This is when he recognized that the chapters in the Book of Daniel were not lined up, in the proper order, and in accordance with the actual series of events.
-This revelation opened the door wide, which allowed Daniel’s prophecies (and many others), to be “unsealed" so the correct interpretations could be achieved.
-This book is the result of this extensive research, which prove that every prophecy in the “Book of Daniel” has already been fulfilled, except for the return of “Michael the Archangel” as explained by Daniel (Daniel 12:1-2).
+As a result, he soon discovered that the different churches were completely divided on a wide range of religious issues, including how the bible scriptures should be interpreted and taught.
+How would it be possible for any Christian church to disagree with another Christian Church, concerning the interpretation of the bible scriptures, if every church received their special and official authority directly from God, to teach the gospel?
+This one important question is what caused Brad to begin studying the bible scriptures, searching for clues, which could lead Christians to find God’s One True Church, on earth (if it existed).
+And then in the year 2000, his research took a dramatic turn toward true enlightenment, when he suddenly recognized that something was wrong with the “Book of Daniel.”
+This is when he discovered that the chapters in the Book of Daniel were not lined up, in the correct order, and in accordance with the actual series of events.
+This revelation opened the door wide, which allowed Daniel’s prophecies (and many others) to finally be “unsealed," so the correct interpretations could be achieved.
+This book is the result of this extensive research, which prove that every prophecy in the “Book of Daniel” has already been fulfilled, except for the return of “Michael the Archangel” and the judgement, as explained by Daniel in chapter 12 (Daniel 12:1-2).

 The Bible Prophecies Prove Which Church is True

 How One Church Fulfilled the Latter-Day Prophecies